JesusMiramontes/lnkinspringpath-eight-spring-security-a/README.md

 it enables a form authentication for the entire application using the user 'user' and an automatically generated password visible in the console

+2) **antMatchers** allows us to specify the URL that we want to allow.
+3) **Basic authentication** is enabled by using httpBasic and it's the old popup instead of a html form.
 ## Links